dqops/dqo/docs/working-with-dqo/daily-monitoring-of-data-quality.md

     ![Importing tables](https://dqops.com/docs/images/working-with-dqo/daily-monitoring-of-data-quality/importing-tables2.png){ loading=lazy; width="1200px" }

 ## Start data quality assessment
-DQOps simplifies the data quality assessment process which is a routine activity for data governance and quality teams.
+DQOps simplifies the data quality assessment process, which is a routine activity for data governance and quality teams.

 Upon import, you will receive information that a new tables have been imported.
 You can then begin collecting basic statistics and profiling data by running default data profiling checks.
 Simply click on the **Start profiling** button to initiate this process.